fozretro/ap6rtc/README.md

 You need a Plus 1 with the AP6 expansion board fitted and a battery installed for the RTC chip to retain time and data.
 Download and install/load the ROM above.
 All the commands, `*TSET, *DSET, *NOW, *DATE, *TIME` etc work as per documentation on Martins [thread](https://stardot.org.uk/forums/viewtopic.php?t=10966).
 There is one notable exception that the `*TEMP` command outputs `Not Available`, because the PCF8583 RTC does not support this.

 What the PCF8583 does have though is storage!
 Meaning you can do things like this to store information and have it retained.
-Note that the PCF8583 free ram starts at 10h, however the ROM uses 10h and 11h locations so please avoid using those, anything above 12h is fine!
+Note that the PCF8583 free ram starts at address `10h`, however the ROM uses `10h` and `11h` locations so please consider these reserved, anything above `12h` is fine!
 Note that, `50` used in the commands below is the device ID for the installed PCF8583.

     *I2CQUERY
     *I2CRXB 50 #12 A%